Kernix13/javascript-cheat-sheet/README.md

 - Unlike strings, the entries of arrays are mutable and can be changed
 - Access multi-dimensional arrays  with indexes: `var arr = [ [1, 2], [2, 3], [ [3, 4], 5] ] arr[2][0][1] = 4`

-There are methods in common to both arrays and strings so I am combining them for more easily visualixe them.
+There are methods in common to both arrays and strings so I am combining them for more easily visualize them.
 Check out the following MDN links: [MDN String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), [MDN Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).

 ### Same Methods and Same Effect